-Sentinel-3 is a dedicated Copernicus satellite delivering a variety of high-quality ocean measurements.
+Sentinel-3 is a dedicated Copernicus satellite mission delivering a variety of high-quality ocean measurements.

 Requirements of the mission include: